IQ404/8599-ray-tracer/README.md

 ### May 5th 2023

-I decided to just play around with the existing code for the day.
+I decided to just play around with the existing code and do some documentation for the day.

 :P